giuthas/satkit/docs/DatabaseClasses.markdown

 # Database Classes

-At time of writing (before release of 1.0) Dataset and Participant are only tentative.
-The rest will be part of either 1.0 or 1.1.
+At time of writing (before release of 1.0) Dataset, Participant, and Trial are only tentative.
+The rest will be part of 1.0.
+If there is no Trial class Sessions will consist of Recordings.

 ```mermaid
 classDiagram